Dude23-mods/FS25_Personnel_Management/README.md

 The menu includes detailed profile views, progress bars, career histories, status information and context-sensitive action buttons.
 Confirmation dialogs protect important actions such as dismissals and training starts, while page-specific input handling prevents hidden menu pages from reacting to the same key press.

+### Employee Selection

+When assigning a helper job, Personnel Management opens a dedicated employee selection window.
+It shows the employee portrait, performance profile, key statistics, learned specializations and professional development.

 ### Applicant Market

 Each farm has its own persistent applicant market.
 Applicants remain available across save and load cycles and have individual: